 - dune scrub

 - inter tidal

-- acid dune grassland.
+- acid dune grassland

 An area of Sea Buckthorn is cut and burnt each year between October and February and the regrowth sprayed the following spring.

-Fences encourage visitors to keep to the paths over the dunes.
+Visitors are encouraged to keep to the paths over the dunes.
 Many plants on the dunes are very fragile and are damaged by visitors trampling them.
 Vegetation along the paths is cleared during the summer to keep paths open.

 Was this page helpful?